novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 #### Zram/Compcache

 If you are low on memory you can always compress your data in RAM.

-Just issue
+Just issue and check if it worked with